nextflow-io/nextflow/docs/reference/process.md

 ### errorStrategy

-The `errorStrategy` directive allows you to define how an error condition is managed by the process.
-By default when an error status is returned by the executed script (i.e. when it ends with a non-zero exit status), the process stops immediately.
-This in turn forces the entire pipeline to terminate.
+The `errorStrategy` directive allows you to define how the process manages an error condition.
+By default, when an error status is returned by the executed script (i.e. when it ends with a non-zero exit status), the process stops immediately, forcing the entire pipeline to terminate.

 The following error strategies are available: